enogrob/krishnamurti-book-of-life/README.md

 [x] 2024-08-08 Understand the actual
-[x] 2024-08-09 Translation of the facts prevents seeing [x] 2024-08-10 There is only one fact: impermanence [x] 2024-08-11 Hankering after the unknowable
+[x] 2024-08-09 Translation of the facts prevents seeing [x] 2024-08-10 There is only one fact: impermanence Reality
+[x] 2024-08-11 Hankering after the unknowable
+[x] 2024-08-12 Is suffering merely a word or an actuality [x] 2024-08-13 You and nothingness are one